reswob10/HomeLabResources/README.md

 A quick and dirty HTTP/S "organic" [traffic generator](https://github.com/philhagen/web-traffic-generator)

-Swimlane has open sourced a [tool](https://github.com/swimlane/soc-faker) to generate a lot of different types of data:
+Swimlane has open sourced a [tool](https://github.com/swimlane/soc-faker) to generate a lot of different types of data

+[ntTraceControl](https://github.com/airbus-cert/ntTraceControl) is a set of Powershell commands to forge/generate Windows logs

 Here are some other ways to generate data to be collected by your SIEM